Scope and Rates

 - definitive exportations in terms of the customs law

-- sale/allocation of intangible assets by a person residing in Mexico to a person residing abroad
+- the sale/allocation of intangible assets by a person residing in Mexico to a person residing abroad

-- advantage taken abroad of services rendered by a person residing in Mexico for the following services:
+- use and enjoyment abroad of services rendered by a person residing in Mexico for the following services:

 - technical assistance, technical services related therewith, or information relative to industrial, commercial, or scientific experience